 Designed and best as a workbook along with therapy/counseling.

 15) Feeling Good by David Burns, M.D., 1999, paperback, $8

 Great classic self help book teaching how to use cognitive behavioral therapy techniques to combat especially depression and anxiety.

 16) Codependent No More by Melody Beattie, 1992, paperback, $16

-This classic first in a series provides self help unearthing and changing behavior and emotional patterns learned in dysfunctional families, especially those affected by alcohol or drug abuse.
+This classic first in a series provides self help unearthing and changing behavior and emotional patterns.

 17) Brain Lock by Jeffrey Schwartz, M.D., paperback, $12

 One of several books targeting Obsessive Compulsive Disorder (OCD) via cognitive behavioral therapy (CBT) techniques.
 Two more include: Getting Control: Overcoming Your Obsessions and Compulsions, 2012, and The Imp of the Mind: Obsessive Bad Thoughts, 2002, are by Lee Baer, PhD, paperbacks $13 each.

 18) The Worry Cure, Seven Steps by Robert Leahy PhD, 2005, paperback, $10